thehig/storyshots-css-wallaby/README.md

 Sample test project to assist in the diagnosing of the following error [here](https://github.com/wallabyjs/public/issues/1472)

+## Solved:

+Update wallaby.js config.
+I copied this from an older Create-React-App wallaby config.
+For more, see the github issue link above

 ```
 ​​​​​[Info]​​​​​ Started Wallaby.js Core v1.0.541
 ​​[Error] Runtime error: [...]\storyshots-css-wallaby\node_modules\typeface-roboto\index.css:2​​